uraimo/Bitter/README.md

 When your template has an error, GYB will show the specific line where the error occurred, remove `--line-directive ''` from the compile script to enable this debug mode.

+## Swift 2.x

+A specific branch [has been created](https://github.com/uraimo/Bitter/tree/swift-2.x) before the move to Swift 3.0, releases older than 2.0.0 support Swift 2.